 It is like the first day of school; everything is carefully planned, all the resources are ready to go, and the students are enrolled and have received their welcome packet.
 But, there is still that anticipation and sense of dread that all that careful planning won’t be enough…that something unexpected will happen that will force me to think on my feet.
 Really, isn’t that what teaching (and learning) ends up being every day?
+I am using two tools to host my virtual classroom that I wanted to share here.
 7 Tools for Creating Mind Maps and Outlines Online.
 One of the presentations that I made this week was about having students create videos to demonstrate their knowledge of a topic.

 Twiddla.
 InfoGraphics.
 Google Drive - Store Files, Share Files, and Talk About Them.
 Today, Google introduced a new service for saving, sharing, and discussing files online.